Szandor72/logger/README.md

-# An attempt at an Apex Logger Service for the Salesforce's Lightning Platform
+# An attempt at an Apex Logger Service for the Salesforce Lightning Platform

 Leverages Platform Events to store Log information and uses `AppConfig*` Classes to control behaviour thereof.
 Automatically detects current class and method name as well as current line and column.